The School of Law

 The teaching process is carried out in accordance with the state standard of the major and with regard to the needs of Belarus economy in qualified personnel.
 The School's graduates professionally study both juridical and economic disciplines, such as Accounting, Revision and Audit, Taxes and Taxation, International Trade, Analysis of Economic Activities, etc.

-At present, the School has five departments:
+At present, the School has four departments:

-the Department of theory and history of law (Chair — Dr., prof. Dmitry M. Demichev);
+Department of theory and history of law (Chair — Dr., prof. Dmitry M. Demichev);

-the Department of state law disciplines (Chair — PhD., Associate Prof. O.A.
+Department of state law disciplines (Chair — PhD., Associate Prof. O.A.
 Antonova);

-the Department of civil law disciplines (Chair — Dr., Associate Prof. Tatiana S. Taranova);
+Department of civil law disciplines (Chair — Dr., Associate Prof. Tatiana S. Taranova);

-the Department of international economic law (Chair — Dr., Associate Prof. L. A. Vasilyeva).
+Department of international economic law (Chair — Dr., Associate Prof. L. A. Vasilyeva).

 Faculty members are experienced and highly qualified scholars, 70 per cent of them holding advanced degrees and scholarly titles.